danwing/settle-charter/charter.md

 # Background

-Servers on local networks have historically settled for unencrypted communications -- printers, routers, network attached storage (NAS).
+Servers on local networks have historically settled for unencrypted communications -- printers, routers, and SMB file sharing.
 However, with the advent of HTTPS everywhere, browsers disadvantage unencrypted communications by requiring a secure context (generally HTTPS) for features such as Service Workers, Web Bluetooth, WebCrypto, WebTransport, and more.
 This increases the importance of a secure context to local domains.
-Local services such as file sharing and printing also benefit from encrypted communications for integrity and privacy.
+Other local services such as SMB file sharing and printing would also benefit from encrypted communications for integrity and privacy.

 Today, a secure communication channel is established using TLS with a PKIX